Home OrganisingLiving Room Ideas

 Use Decorative Baskets to Hide Cords

 Not just any baskets.
-You need baskets with cut out handles, so you wont see all the cords going into the basket, therefore less visual clutter.
-Avoid plastic ones please, because you are not doing your pantry.
+You need baskets with cut-out handles, so you wont see all the cords going into the basket, reducing visual clutter.
+Please avoid plastic ones please because you are not organising your pantry.

-Make sure the cut out bit is big enough to put through plugs and big enough to fit all the cords.
-Natural materials such as sea-grass, rattan are great, as they provide a layer of texture to your room.
+Make sure the cut-out bit is big enough to pass plugs through and fit all the cords.
+Natural materials such as sea-grass and rattan are great, providing a layer of texture to your room.

 Hide Your Remote Controls

-Have you ever seen any interior photos with remote controls on coffee tables, no, never.
-Simply because it is not stylish at all.
+Have you ever seen any interior photos with remote controls on coffee tables?
+No, never.
+Simply because it’s not stylish at all.

-If you are not tech savvy, like myself, or if you don’t want another App to clutter your phone, you can hide your remove controls in a box or place them on the bottom shelf of your coffee table, so you don’t have to see them all the time.
+If you’re not tech savvy, like myself, or if you don’t want another App to clutter your phone, you can hide your remove controls in a box or place them on the bottom shelf of your coffee table, so you don’t have to see them all the time.

 Organise Cords with Smaller Baskets and Code Them

-For your phone chargers and other chargers, get small baskets with dividers and make sure they are deep enough to accommodate your chargers.
+For your phone chargers and other chargers, get small baskets with dividers and ensure they are deep enough to accommodate your chargers.

-Tag all your cords with decorative sticky tapes and use a permanent marker to print names.
-So you can easily find what you need.
+Tag all your cords with decorative sticky tapes and use a permanent marker to write names.
+So, you can easily find what you need.

 How to Decorate?